CONTEST INFORMATION (posted 2/19/25)

 Make sure to allow plenty of time to warm up and locate your performance room(s).
 It is a good idea to be at the room early.
 Ensemble members should communicate with everyone involved and come up with the best plan for the day.
 Being prepared will help increase the best possible warm-up and performance for the day.

 Students should be dressed properly for a performance – business casual or concert attire.
-Jeans, t-shirts, or tennis shoes are inappropriate for this venue.
+Jeans, t-shirts, or tennis shoes are inappropriate for this venue and should not be worn for this event.
 Dress up and look nice.
 Button-down shirts or blouses, slacks, skirts, or even black concert attire are considered appropriate for this event.

 All instrument cases should have a tag with your name, contact information, and school on it.